Armed conflicts and attacks

 Disasters and accidents

-A Hong Kong-registered ship carrying 22 people capsizes off the waters of Japan.
-Thirteen crew members are rescued, two of whom later died, and nine are still missing.
-(Reuters)
+A Hong Kong-registered ship carrying 22 people capsizes off the coast of Japan.
+Eight crew members are dead, 13 are rescued and two others still missing.
+(AFP via Barron's)

-A Philippine Air Force SF.260 training flight from Sangley Point Airport in Cavite City, Philippines, crashes into a paddy field in Bataan, killing two people on board.
-(AP)
+A Philippine Air Force SF.260 training flight from Sangley Point Airport in Cavite City, Philippines, crashes into a paddy field in Pilar, Bataan, killing two people on board.
+(Rappler)

 International relations